 Models of new physics associated with the TeV mass scale contain a wide variety of new particles.
-These 839 include the particles of an extended Higgs sector discussed in Section 1.4.5 and partners of the top quark 840 discussed in Section 1.7.4.
-More generally, many of the schemes discussed in Section 1.2.2 for explaining Higgs 841 condensation are based on far-reaching principles that require a spectroscopy of new particles containing 842 heavy partners for all SM particles.
-This includes additional strongly interacting particles, particles with 843 only electroweak interactions, and new vector bosons.
-Some of these particles may have lifetimes long 844 enough that their decays are not prompt in a collider experiment.
-One or more of these particles could be 845 the constituents of the cosmic dark matter.
-846
+These include the partners of the top quark discussed in the previous section.
+More generally, many of the schemes discussed in Sec.
+1.2.2 for explaining Higgs condensation are based on far-reaching principles that require a spectroscopy of new particles containing heavy partners for all SM particles.
+This includes additional strongly interacting particles, particles with only electroweak interactions, and new vector bosons.
+Some of these particles may have lifetimes long enough that their decays are not prompt in a collider experiment.
+One or more of these particles could be the constituents of the cosmic dark matter.